Usage

 You can check if something is currently being streamed

-by sending a GET
+by sending a GET request to the /check endpoint.

 The response will contain the information about the event